manubot/catalog/README.md

 You should always create, save, and maintain your figures in vector format where possible.
 This allows the image to be scaled to any size without loss of quality.
 If your thumbnail source is a vector image, scale it to the required dimensions *before* converting/rendering it to `.png`.
-Do not, for example, render your vector image to a 800x800 `.png` and then scale it up to 1000x1000.
+Do not, for example, render your vector image to a 800×800 `.png` and then scale it up to 1000×1000.
 If your thumbnail has to be a raster image, it still must meet the dimension requirements above, and may be rejected by the catalog maintainers if it is noticeably up-scaled.
 </details>

 <details>
 <summary>
-Solid background
+Use a solid background
 </summary>

 If your image has any transparent/translucent areas, place a background behind it.